Die schweigsame Frau: Stefan Zweig's adaptation of Ben Jonson

 The ending is rather different from Jonson's, where when Epicœne is revealed to be a boy, where a shamed Morose exits and his nephew Dauphine remarks dismissively "I'll not trouble you, till you trouble me with your funeral, which I care not how soon it come."
 In Zweig's libretto, the charade has served a benign purpose: Morosus realizes his folly and states "You did the right thing, rag a fool and thrash his stupidity."
 Morosus now has all he wants: a loving nephew as his heir, an admiring "daughter in law" and most of all the peace and quiet he has been seeking.
 Thus the comedy is more about the transformation of the old man rather as in Charles Dickens's A Christmas Carol where the fantastical events transform Scrooge.
 Sir Morosus has the final word in an aria which has become the best known part of the opera "Wie schön ist doch die Musik".

 Instrumentation

-The opera uses an orchestra with the following instrumentation:
+The opera uses a large orchestra with the following instrumentation: